 Running a marathon in 4 hours is a time goal that many runners aim to achieve.
 Knowing that most runners complete a marathon between 4 and 5 hours, as discussed in our article, “How long does it take to run a full marathon?”, getting a sub 4-hour marathon time is something very few people will ever do.
 I personally didn’t achieve this goal right away, but with a few tweaks to my training, I was finally able to make it happen in 2017.

-To run a marathon in 4 hours you’ll need to do the following:
+To run a marathon in 4 hours you’ll need to:

 - Go into training with a solid mileage base

-- Have a fitness level that allows you to complete 26.2 miles in that timeframe
+- Have a fitness level that allows you to run a 9:09 average pace for 26.2 miles

 - Train between 16 – 22 weeks